chrisboakes/svelte-sapper-demo/README.md

 ### Cons

+- While the bundler is configurable, Sapper doesn't seem to be very configurable itself
 - Cannot seem to run a separate build job to statically render *just* new articles when they are modified or created (instead of the entire application every time there is a new article)
 - New technology so while there is some support online, it's not as widely supported as React
 - Unsure about data binding when content is updated via service worker